jay24rajput/ConnectAll/README.md

 # Connect All

+Connect All is an application developed to help the disabled communicate and live life normally.
+This was developed in a 36 hours hackathon and is a very complex project.
+The documentation needs to be improved as well as better deployment methods need to be employed.

 You may use this app in 3 ways -
 - Deployed with zeit - http://web.jvank.now.sh .
 You may use this app to access all facilities.
 - Instructions for creating a zulip-bot for the same is given below in the README.